 According to college design textbook “Inside Today’s Home” by LuAnn Nissen, the elements of design are space, form, line, texture, light and color while the principles of design are balance (symmetrical, asymmetrical and radial), rhythm (repetition, progression, transition and contrast), emphasis, scale/proportion and harmony (unity and variety).

 The Principles of Interior Design

-My last blog post covered the elements.
-This week’s column explains how the principles work.
+Last week I covered the elements of interior design.
+This week I’ll explain how the principles work.
 If the elements are the tools or “raw ingredients” of interior design, the principles are the recipe.
-Balance, rhythm, harmony…in design these terms explain how various visual components relate to one another and why we find them appealing.
+The principles of design, balance, rhythm and harmony explain how various visual components relate to one another and why we find them appealing.